 Neath has a long history in the Sacramento art community.
 She was previously the Gallery Manager at Solomon Dubnick Gallery for seven years and a three-term president of the Center for Contemporary Art, a founder of the Chalk it Up!
 Festival and also a founder of the American River Salmon Festival.

-Archival Framing was founded in 1983, while Neath was working as the assistant to Michael Himovitz of the Michael Himovitz Gallery.
+Archival Gallery was founded in 1983, while Neath was working as the assistant to Michael Himovitz of the Michael Himovitz Gallery.

 Sacramento Bee Photo by Brian Baer